Empididae

 Identification

-Small to -sized (1.0–15.0 mm), slender to elongated in body form, never metallic. typically small and rounded with relatively large ; eyes of males often contiguous (). three-segmented with third bearing or style.
+Small to medium-sized flies (1.0–15.0 mm), slender to elongated in body form, never metallic. typically small and rounded with relatively large ; eyes of males often contiguous (). three-segmented with third segment bearing or style.
 Eyes frequently with incision at antennal level. variable—long and piercing in many , short in others; when elongate, projects forward or downward toward fore legs.
-Legs long and slender, often powerful; fore legs in some . clear or partially tinged, sometimes with spot or distinct pattern; radial R4+5 often forked; discal-medial (dm) almost always present; ends at or just beyond R4+5 or continues along wing margin. lobe on wing margin with axillary angle often diagnostic.
-Distinguished from and Hybotidae by unrotated, symmetrical terminalia; from Ragadidae and Atelestidae by with proepisternum forming precoxal bridge.
+Legs long and slender, often powerful; fore legs in some .
+Wings clear or partially tinged, sometimes with stigma spot or distinct pattern; radial R4+5 often forked; discal-medial (dm) almost always present; ends at or just beyond R4+5 or continues along wing margin. lobe on wing margin with axillary angle often diagnostic.
+Distinguished from Dolichopodidae and Hybotidae by unrotated, symmetrical terminalia; from Ragadidae and Atelestidae by with proepisternum forming precoxal bridge.

 Images